Dresden – Love At First Sight

 A famous building on Brühl’s Terrace is the Renaissance Revival Albertinum which was constructed in the 1880s as a home for the royal sculpture collection, the “Skulpturensammlung”.
 Also here is the New Masters Gallery, for contemporary works purchased after 1843.

-This buzzing little atmospheric street was a favourite of mine and is located near the Frauenkirche and, leading to the steps up to Bruhl’s Terrace.
+This buzzing little atmospheric street was a favourite of mine and is located near the Frauenkirche and, leads to the steps up to Bruhl’s Terrace.

 The street is home to just a few souvenir shops, some al fresco restaurants, and a traditional old tavern.